cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 .. figure:: img/realpath-demo.svg

 To move or rename a file in Unix, the ``mv`` (move) command is used.
-Before we go to some examples, here is the usage information provided by the manual:
+Here is some of usage information provided by the
+manual:

 .. table::